dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 #### 4.9.4 Field Comments

-You only need to document public fields—generally that means static constants.
+You only need to document public fields — generally that means static constants.
 For example: